Open-source language-learning

 • Thousands of free and open-source games.

-• Support for 60+ languages.
+• Learn English and 60+ other languages.

 • Easy install on mobile for offline use.